mortensteenrasmussen/docker-registry-manifest-cleanup/README.md

 ```
 docker run -it -e REGISTRY_URL=http://192.168.77.88:5000 -e REGISTRY_STORAGE="S3" -e ACCESS_KEY="XXXXXXGZMXXXXQMAGXXX" -e SECRET_KEY="zfXXXXXEbq/JX++XXXAa/Z+ZCXXXXypfOXXXXC/X" -e BUCKET="registry-bucket-1" -e REGION="eu-central-1" -e SELF_SIGNED_CERT="true" -e REGISTRY_AUTH="myuser:sickpassword" mortensrasmussen/docker-registry-manifest-cleanup
 ```

+### Running against Harbor and other baerer token-based authentication forms
+The run should be the same, the only requirement is that the `user:pass` you provide should have full access to all repositories (and/or projects), since it needs to be able to delete manifests whereever its needed.

+When running against Harbor, use a user that's in all projects as a project admin.
+When the run is finished, you can run the garbage collection through the Harbor UI.

+This has been tested working in Harbor 1.7.0.

 ## License
 This project is distributed under [Apache License, Version 2.0.](LICENSE)